enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 The deployment step simply moves the result of the build, (the application jar file) into the ``$XP_HOME/deploy`` directory.
 From there, Enonic XP will detect, install and start the application automatically.

-Log in to the Administrative console using the Administrative user, and navigate to the Applications App.
+Log in to the Administrative console with the Administrative user credentials and navigate to the Applications App.
+Check that the application you just deployed is listed and that it has started.

+.. tip:: The administration console is located at ``http://localhost:8080``.
 The default username is “su” and the password is “password”.
-Check that the application you just deployed is listed, and that it has started.

 Hello World Site
 ================